 Regular savings: Why not set up a direct debit into your savings account?
 Depositing a fixed amount of cash into a separate account each month means you’re less likely to touch it!

-Assess your living situation: Is your rent too expensive for you to save?
-Some first-time buyers move back in with their parents or go into a flat share, while they’re saving for a deposit
+Assess your living situation: Is your rent too expensive for you to save for a mortgage?
+Some first-time buyers move back in with their parents or go into a flat share while they’re saving for a deposit.

 Can I get a deposit from family?

 If your family choose to help towards your house deposit, or can pay the whole amount, this is known as a gifted deposit.
 It’s important to note that this money would be ‘gifted’, not a loan, meaning it wouldn’t need to be paid back.

 The family member who gifts you the money wouldn’t get any stake in the property in return either.

 Receiving help towards your deposit from family may mean you have a bigger deposit to put down, which can mean a lower interest rate and lower monthly mortgage repayments.